-Just a quick google and there is no shortage of articles from various sources, including Phil Spencer himself, giving you top tips for how to sell your house quickly.
-There are those who advocate baking bread and making coffee, or even parking a new expensive car outside your home, to help boost the sale.
+Just a quick google and there is no shortage of articles from various sources, including Phil Spencer himself, giving you top tips for how to sell your home quickly.
+There are those who advocate baking bread and making coffee (draw them in with those aromas), or even parking a new expensive car outside your home, to help boost the sale.
 But which tips are legit?

 While we can’t tell you that one tip or another will definitely sell your home, we’ve gone through numerous lists, and have compiled the Top 5 tips that almost everyone agrees on.